 1 | // UnrealBuildTool.cs |

-Searching for references reveals that there is a place where bIsEngineInstalled
+A search for references reveals that the bIsEngineInstalled

 :